Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Methodology

 in probability. \end{theorem}

-Theorem \ref{th} illustrates the asymptotic optimality of $\wh{\bomega}$ in the sense that yielding a prediction risk that is asymptotically identical to that of the infeasible optimal weight vector.
+Theorem~\ref{thm1} means that the ratio of the risk achieved by the estimated weights $\wh{\bomega}$ to the infimum risk over the weight space $\mathcal{W}$ converges to 1 in probability.
+It illustrates the asymptotic optimality of $\wh{\bomega}$, as it yields a prediction risk that is asymptotically identical to that of the infeasible optimal weight vector.
 Therefore, the resulting cross-validation model averaging estimator also enjoys the asymptotic optimality in terms of square error loss.

-\begin{remark} Note that only fixed dimensional candidate models are considered here.
-The specific orders of $p_m$ or $q_m$ depend on the order of cross-validation risk.
-If the growth rate of cross-validation risk is properly quantified, $p_m$ or $q_m$ can diverge with sample size $n$ at certain rates.
-Unfortunately, to our best knowledge, the behavior of cross-validation is complex and not fully understood in the literature.
-There is little well-established work of cross-validation methods for most statistical models.
-So, we may leave this to future work. \end{remark}